 Place apples in an 8 inch or 9-inch square, greased baking pan.

 Combine flour with sugars and cinnamon (by hand or in a food processor).
 Cut in butter until it is in tiny bits.
 Stir in oats.
 Sprinkle on top of apples.

 Bake for 45 minutes or until apples are very tender.

 1 cup all-purpose flour

 Cream together butter and sugar.
 Add flour and mix well.
-Press onto bottom and one inch up the sides of a nine inch springform pan (make sure to coat pan in non-stick cooking spray).
+Press onto bottom and one inch up the sides of a nine-inch springform pan (make sure to coat the pan with a non-stick cooking spray).

 8 oz. cream cheese

 Mix together cream cheese and sugar.
 Add egg and vanilla; blend well.
 Spoon mixture onto crust.

 ¼ cup sugar